 Optichannel Strategies are the Key to 24/7 Posts

 Keeping the doors open to every Post Office around the clock isn’t a practical solution.
-Blueprints for 24/7 Posts rely on optimizing channels of access – or in other terms, building an optichannel strategy.
+Blueprints for 24/7 Posts rely on optimizing channels of access – or in other terms, building a customer-centric strategy.

 The consumer journey for Posts has transformed over the years.
 Various touchpoints allow customers greater access to more services at a quicker pace.
 But it’s their strategic positioning along the product lifecycle that ultimately drives ROI.

-The optichannel approach uses data analytics to uncover customer behaviour on how and when they interact with Posts.
+The customer-centric approach uses data analytics to uncover customer behavior on how and when they interact with Posts.
 What time of day are services most active?
 Or what touchpoints are they using the most?
 With these actionable insights, organizations can develop ways to meet customer demand, away from the physical Post Office or on-site.

 Technologies Leading the Way for 24/7 Posts

-Three solutions stand out as key to helping to create 24/7 Posts: self-service kiosks, consumer apps and PUDO locations.
+Three solutions stand out as key to helping to create 24/7 Posts: Self-Service Kiosks, Mobile POS and PUDO locations.

 Self-service kiosks serve as the foundation of the 24/7 Post Office.
 They are highly configurable and can be programmed to provide access to a large list of products, services and functionalities at any time, day or night.
 They play a fundamental role in extending operating hours on-site by adopting the responsibilities normally carried out by staff.

-Consumer apps extend the footprint of Posts to mobile devices, allowing services to be accessed from the comfort of a person’s own home or on-the-go.
+Mobile POS extend the footprint of Posts to mobile devices, allowing services to be accessed from the comfort of a person’s own home or on-the-go.
 Users can manage their account in a variety of ways; from topping up their digital wallets to tracking their loyalty rewards or managing deliveries – all from their phone or tablet.
-These apps offer people the ability to handle postal tasks at any time, instead of being forced to visit the physical location during hours they can’t meet.
+These apps offer people the ability to handle Postal tasks at any time, instead of being forced to visit the physical location during hours they can’t meet.